 (h) that information tending to show any matter falling within any of the preceding paragraphs has been, is being or is likely to be concealed or destroyed.

-The Act sets out the manner in which a worker may make a disclosure to their employer or other responsible person, to a prescribed person, to the Minister or to a legal adviser.
+Sections 6 to 10 of the Act set out the manner in which a worker may make a disclosure to their employer or other responsible person, to a prescribed person, to the Minister or to a legal adviser.